Change Password

 Overview

-Node2Vec is a semi-supervised algorithm designed for feature learning of nodes in graphs while efficiently preserving their neighborhoods.
-It introduces a versatile search strategy that can explore both the BFS and DFS neighborhoods of nodes.
-It also extends the Skip-gram model to graphs for training node embeddings.
-Node2Vec was developed by A. Grover and J. Leskovec at Stanford University in 2016.
+Node2Vec is a semi-supervised algorithm designed for feature learning of nodes in graphs, while efficiently preserving their neighborhood structure.
+It introduces a flexible search strategy that enables exploration of node neighborhoods using both BFS and DFS approaches.
+Additionally, it extends the Skip-gram model to graphs for training node embeddings.
+Node2Vec was proposed by A. Grover and J. Leskovec at Stanford University in 2016.

 Concepts